Associate Professor Roald H. Maliangkaij

 - Social And Cultural Anthropology 160104

-Since finishing his PhD on the preservation of folksongs in South Korea (SOAS, UK), Maliangkay has expanded the scope of his research to include popular culture.
-Fascinated by the mechanics of cultural policy and the challenges of studying the dynamics of major cultural phenomena, he analyses Korea's cultural industries and consumption from the early twentieth century to the present.
+Since obtaining his PhD in musicology at the School of Oriental and African Studies, he has expanded the scope of his research to include popular entertainment.
+Fascinated by the mechanics of cultural policy and the convergence of major cultural phenomena, he analyses Korea's cultural industries and consumption from the early twentieth century to the present.
 While always foregrounding the perspective of individuals, he publishes widely on broad developments in Korean folk and popular entertainment.